Context-Based Sustainability

-Context-Based Sustainability (CBS) – also known as Context-Based Accounting – is an open-source, triple/multi-bottom-line, integrated accounting methodology for measuring, managing, assessing and reporting the performance of individuals, groups, organizations, and other human social systems relative to upper and lower limits in, and demands for, vital resources (i.e., capitals) in the world.
+Context-Based Sustainability (CBS) – also known as Context-Based Accounting – is an integrated accounting methodology relative to upper and lower limits in, and demands for, vital resources (i.e., capitals) in the world.
+It uses open-source, triple/multi-bottom-line methods for measuring, managing, assessing and reporting the performance of individuals, groups, organizations, and other human social systems.
 As such, CBS is a performance accounting system that interprets performance through a sustainability lens, according to which impacts are sustainable if and only if, when generalized to a broader/responsible population, they would (or do) have the effect of preserving, producing and/or maintaining vital capitals at levels required to ensure human well-being (i.e., at levels that are sufficient).
 Impacts that would (or do) have the opposite effect are unsustainable, as are the activities that produce them.

 The reference to context in CBS pertains to social, economic and environmental circumstances that give rise to entity-specific responsibilities or standards of performance grounded in sustainability principles.
 Such circumstances most importantly include: (1) the kinds of impacts an entity may already be having on social, economic and environmental resources/capitals people rely on for their well-being, (2) the kinds of impacts on resources an entity ought to be having, or not, by virtue of the relationships it has with others, (3) the specific supply of and/or demand for such resources, for and by those who need them, (4) the identities of such parties or groups to whom corresponding duties and obligations may be owed (i.e., stakeholders) to manage one's impacts on resources, and (5) the presence and identities of others, if any, with whom such duties or obligations may be shared.
 The combination of these circumstances gives rise to entity-specific standards of performance or norms for what an entity's impacts on vital resources or capitals must be in order to be sustainable and, therefore, responsible.
 Impacts can then be planned, measured and reported against such standards or norms in order to assess and manage performance in meaningful ways.